BirthGuide was created by Australian parents who know first-hand how overwhelming birth planning can be.

 BirthGuide is that better way.
+It's fully interactive and easy to update.
 It asks the right questions, skips the overwhelm, and produces a birth plan designed for how labour actually works.
-Not a five-page document that nobody reads, but a clear, scannable plan your partner can reference in 30 seconds when the midwife asks a question.
+Not a five-page document that no one has time to read, but a clear, scannable plan your partner can reference in 30 seconds when the midwife asks a question.
+Because your partner becomes your voice when you need it most, and that only works if the plan is built for them to use.

 Every preference option in BirthGuide is informed by Australian clinical guidelines, including resources from RANZCOG, the Royal Women's Hospital, and the Australian College of Midwives.
 We are not a medical provider and we do not give medical advice.
 We help you organise your preferences so you can have a better conversation with your care team.